hansen-han/ena_rnaseq_quantification/README.md

 I created this pipeline so that I could easily download and quantify transcriptomic data from the ENA.
 One of the annoying things I ran into when doing this manually was storage where for a given project you could have to download > 200Gb of files.
 To deal with this, I set up the logic so that it would download a pair of files at a time, process them, then delete the files before moving on, thereby reducing the overall amount of storage needed at any given time.

 ### Requirements & Setup
 The pipeline is written in Python and makes calls to a Salmon docker container via ```subprocess```.
-Because of this you'll need the following packages installed:
+Because of this you'll need to have docker installed set up and the following python packages installed:
 - docker >= 7.1.0
 - requests >= 2.31.0